 Halifax naval memorial vandalized with anti-war slogans, anarchy symbols

-I suppose the vandals, apart from enjoying the usual thrills and delights of an especially heartless act of vandalism, would claim some kind of point was being made, some sort of attack on the banal glorification of war that such monuments are often said to represent.
+I suppose the vandals, apart from enjoying the usual thrills and delights of an especially heartless act of desecration, would claim some kind of point was being made, some sort of attack on the banal glorification of war that such monuments are often said to represent.
 Or something like that.
 They did write “Fuck the wars” with their spray cans, waxing philosophical.
 Well, “fuk”, actually, they misspelled it.

 Yeah, well, I’m sure they’re young and all, and you know how it is, when you’re young and full of new ideas, you think you have it all in the proper perspective, right, and it’s only natural at that stage to feel withering contempt for everything that was ever done or believed in by all those poor misguided slobs who came and went before you finally arrived and figured it all out.
 Remember that feeling?